Sacramento Republic FC: Supporters

-Republic FC draws fans from a large region of Northern California, with many fans traveling from the eastern areas of the bay and as far north as Redding to watch matches.

 The club's independent supporters' group is called the Tower Bridge Battalion.
 The group gets their name from the Tower Bridge, a central structure in downtown Sacramento that connects Sacramento proper to West Sacramento.
 The Tower Bridge Battalion occupies one area of the team's home stadium.
 Several chants have been coordinated for the Tower Bridge Battalion, which they yell throughout the match.
 Common instruments used by the Battalion are large drums, megaphones, and other noise-making items.
 The group has several coordinators that help to keep the crowd in unison during the match.

 The Tower Bridge Battalion have been central in organizing fan support of a Major League Soccer expansion team in Sacramento.
 On September 19, 2014, the Battalion led a crowd of thousands through the streets in downtown Sacramento designed to showcase the area's fanbase for MLS officials.

-Stadiums
+Stadium

 Heart Health Park

 When the club was originally proposed, officials had planned on using Hughes Stadium, a 20,311 seater, open, multi-purpose stadium at Sacramento City College.
 On November 14, 2013, however, it was announced that Republic FC planned to play in a new 8,000 seat soccer-specific stadium being built on the grounds of Cal Expo.
 The proposed stadium would be funded and owned by Ovations Food Service and, if approved, was expected to be completed in time for the first match of the 2014 USL season.
 Because the new stadium at Cal Expo was not completed in time for the start of 2014 season matches, the club played its initial 2014 matches at Hughes Stadium.
 The new stadium was named Bonney Field, following a sponsorship deal for naming rights with Bonney Plumbing, Heating, Air and Rooter Service.

 On June 20, 2014, the club played its inaugural match at the completed Bonney Field against the Colorado Rapids Reserves, winning the match 4–3.
 The game drew a sellout crowd of 8,000, significantly lower than the regular crowds at Hughes Stadium due to the smaller size of Bonney, but this number still remains very high for regular-season USL Pro matches.

 In January 2015, expansion efforts at Bonney Field began to increase the seating at the stadium.
 Capacity for 2015 was expanded to 11,442, with added seats in the north endline and east sideline.
 In March 2017, Papa Murphy's Holdings, Inc. acquired the naming rights to the stadium, and Bonney Field was renamed Papa Murphy's Park.
 On May 5, 2021, the Sacramento Republic FC and Western Health Advantage agreed to a new naming rights deal that would change the name of the stadium to Heart Health Park.